Hitachi (Australian train): Service

 Hitachi trains originally had an unpainted, silver stainless steel livery, with carriage numbers applied to the sides.
 They received green and gold side stripes following the introduction of the Metropolitan Transit Authority.
 Side logos were altered after their re-branding as The Met, and were again altered with the privatisation of metropolitan rail services as Hillside Trains (later Connex), and Bayside Trains (later M>Train), with the latter also having branding applied to the front.

+As at July 1987 the MetRail working timetable listed 234 M type motor cars, 91 regular trailers and 26 trailers converted from D cars, still fitted with isolated cabs and D type seating, for 117 total three-car sets.
+By this stage three motor cars had been withdrawn.

 When the carriages were refurbished by Connex, they were returned to their original silver colour, with Metlink logos added near the saloon doors, Connex blue and gold striping on the front of the leading cars, and two blue and gold side panels near the driver's cab.
 The passenger seats also received new fabric, similar to that of Alstom-refurbished Comeng trains.
 With the takeover of Connex by Metro Trains, the Connex logos were covered by Metro stickers.

 Beginning in 1992, the Hitachi fleet received internal, external, and cab upgrades, at the PTC's Ballarat North and Bendigo Workshops.
 The refurbishment included the replacement of existing rubber or carpet flooring with vinyl, the replacement of panels above the seats with a new anti-vandal material, and the substituting of the wood-grained upper panels and bone-coloured roof with off-white panels.
 New seat pads were provided on repainted and strengthened seat modules, luggage racks and advertising boards were removed, windows and doors overhauled, including the door-closing motors worked by air, along with a general clean of the exterior and the application of new green and gold stripes.
 The refurbishment of over half of the Hitachi M cars also included improved air-flow in the driver's cab and double-thickness windscreens, with aluminium replacing the original rubber surrounds.
 The work on the M cars had been completed by early 1994.
 After the upgrades were effected, M cars which had not been upgraded were no longer allowed to lead a train in revenue service, effectively making them B units.

 Starting in late 2007, Hitachi sets were further modified to meet union requirements for driver's cab air conditioning, along with a refurbished interior.
 They were also re-stickered in Connex livery.
 In 2008, the remaining seven 6-car trains were again modified, and a more powerful driver's air-conditioning system replaced the small vents on the roof.
 However, three other "leading" cars (9M, 89M and 225M, now 277M, 281M and 296M respectively) were not modified and so were relegated to being in the centre of trains sets.